 After seeing the preview for the episode, many people thought she would have to transform while in his body.
 It turned out to be the reverse, him transforming in her body with her in his body assisting.

 A similar situation occurs in episode 8 of Smile Pretty Cure!, with Miyuki and Candy switching places.
 Unlike Inori and Tart, though, Miyuki does transform while in Candy's body.
 And it is HILARIOUS.

-This forms the basis for the first episode in the Shakugan No Shana S OVA series.
+This forms the basis for the first episode in the Shakugan no Shana S OVA series.
 A bit of Applied Phlebotinum causes Yuuji and Shana to switch bodies, which makes for some awkward moments as they try to swap back and happen to run into pretty much the entire cast.

 In an episode of Tanoshii Moomin Ikka: Bouken Nikki Moomin and Stinky bonk their heads together and switch bodies.
 Over the episode, Moomin realizes how Stinky has no friends and Stinky has fun messing up Moomin's life.

-In To Love-Ru Rito and Haruna swap bodies after touching an invention by Lala.
+Again in the sequel Darkness when Rito and Haruna swap bodies after touching an invention by Lala.

 In Urusei Yatsura, chapter 72 of the manga features an Ataru ↔ Ten swap followed by a Cherry ↔ Ten swap, done by earmuffs.
 This chapter was adapted into episode 24 of the anime, which diverges from the original story partway through and ends up with a dappya monster ↔ Lum swap as well as a 9-way (!) swap: Sakura → Ten → Cherry → a cat → Mr. Moroboshi → Shinobu → Ataru → Mrs. Moroboshi → Megane → Sakura (where "A → B" means "A's mind controls B's body").